Employers That Typically Hire College Students For Summer Jobs

 The National Park Service generally hires about 11,000 employees at the 330 national parks, monuments and recreational areas.
 Various jobs are available, and include maintenance of roads, trails, and visitor areas, staffing visitor programs, service to law enforcement and rescue operations staff and general administration.
 To be considered for National Parks Service position, you must first contact and meet the requirements of the Office of Personnel Management (OPM).
 Don’t let the 11,000 potential openings fool you; competition for these positions is fierce.

-For job openings across the U.S. with the National Park Service, click here.
+For job openings across the U.S. visit the National Park Service.

 Amusement and Theme Parks have summer positions available.
 Positions can vary from concession work to actually assisting with rides and attractions.
 Limited positions are available for those with musical talent or acting skills.
 Some parks, such as Beach Boardwalk in Santa Cruz, California, hire up to 800 students and provide on-site housing (for a small weekly fee), laundry facilities, bus passes and free rides.
 However, most of these employers do not assist with housing and prefer to hire local students.
 Check with the Summer Jobs Directory and Jobs in Paradise guidebooks for potential employers.